cmariod/TT2RaidHelperBB/readme.md

 2. `.previewseed` to simulate your raid in particular zone with the default titan strategy. e.g. `.previewseed -r 4-25 -d 16.25 -m 45` will simulate 4-25 with 16.25 unbuffed average with 45% morale.
 There's no mechanics to adopt team tactics, but generally adding extra the average would work.
 Example if you use tactics for first 3 cycle in 6 cycle raid = 0 2 4 4 4 4 it will average to additional 3% per cycle, and with max starting morale (45%) you should get quite accurate estimate with 48%. *at least this works for me*

-3. When you need to be creative with strategy for titan in a particular raid do so first then rerun `.previewseed` with all same parameters.
+3. When you need to be creative with strategy for particular titan in the choosen raid this is the time to do so, then rerun `.previewseed` with all same parameters afterwards.

 4. once you found the zone that fits the bill, executes `.raidset <tierzone>`, e.g. `.raidset 3-49`.
 This will mark the last previewed 3-49 as active started raid, and will enable `.summary` command.